Nematicity and fractional magnetization plateaus induced by spin-lattice coupling in the classical kagome-lattice Heisenberg antiferromagnet: Zero-field case

 where ${\mathbf e}$ is a unit twist vector, whose direction is arbitrary in the two-dimensional (2D) system \cite{2011_Gvo}, and $J_{ij}$ depends on local lattice displacements.
 The specific heat was obtained by computing ${d \langle {\mathcal{H}_{\rm eff}} \rangle}/{dT}$ numerically.

 For $b=0.1$, the specific heat exhibits two broad peaks around two crossover temperatures $T_{\rm s}/J \approx 0.04$ and $T_{\rm c}/J \approx 0.004$ [Fig.~\ref{Fig2}(a)], as in the classical KHAF without the SLC \cite{2008_Zhi}.
 The spin-liquid state satisfying the local condition of $\sum_{i \in \bigtriangleup}{\mathbf S}_{i}=0$ appears below $T_{\rm s}$, and the coplanar state is further selected below $T_{\rm c}$ due to the additional zero modes \cite{1992_Cha}.
 The correlation length of the magnetic and nematic orders exponentially diverges in $T \to 0$.
-In finite-size systems, $\rho_s$ and $Q^2$ become non-zero at a temperature such that the correlation length reaches the system length.
+In finite-size systems, $\rho_s$ and $Q^2$ become nonzero at a temperature such that the correlation length reaches the system length.
 The ordering temperature caused by the finite-size effect logarithmically decreases as $L$ increases, as shown in Figs.~\ref{Fig2}(b) and \ref{Fig2}(c).
+As seen in Fig.~\ref{Fig2}(a), a shoulder appears in the specific heat at this ordering temperature, expected to disappear in the thermodynamic limit.
 We also confirmed that the $\sqrt{3} \times \sqrt{3}$ magnetic order starts to develop at the same temperature (not shown).
 The spin structure factor, shown in Fig.~\ref{Fig2}(d), is consistent with the 120$^\circ$ coplanar state \cite{2008_Zhi}.
 These features imply that the zero-field magnetism inherent in the classical KHAF is robust to the weak SLC.

 For $b=0.2$, the specific heat exhibits a prominent peak around $T/J \approx 0.04$ [Fig.~\ref{Fig2}(e)].
 The spin state at low temperatures breaks the local condition of $\sum_{i \in \bigtriangleup}{\mathbf S}_{i}=0$ and has a nematic order, as shown in Fig.~\ref{Fig2}(g).
 The spin structure factor, shown in Fig.~\ref{Fig2}(h), exhibits the characteristic structure of the nematically ordered state in the kagome lattice.
-The order-parameter space of the nematic order in 2D is the real projective plane $\mathbb{R}P^{2}$, and its first homotopy group is $\pi_{1}\left(\mathbb{R}P^{2}\right)=\mathbb{Z}_{2}$.
-Thus, a $\mathbb{Z}_2$ vortex emerges from the nematically ordered state as a point defect, called a desclination point.
+The order-parameter space of the nematic order is the real projective plane $\mathbb{R}P^{2}$, and its first homotopy group is $\pi_{1}\left(\mathbb{R}P^{2}\right)=\mathbb{Z}_{2}$.
+Thus, a $\mathbb{Z}_2$ vortex emerges from the nematically ordered state as a point defect, called a disclination point.